melisa1026/projects/unityGames/README.md

 In this game I drew the scenes and characters, and I created C# scripts to manipulate them.

-I learned how to make player controls from scratch (walking, running, jumping, crouching), I learned how to use rigging for animation and how to create character customization. https://melpgames.itch.io/tropopica-tropican-plaza
+I learned how to make player controls from scratch (walking, running, jumping, crouching), I learned how to use rigging for animation and how to make an adventure game. https://melpgames.itch.io/tropopica-tropican-plaza